 Selling websites and applications is a proven way to make money online and buying a website or an application is a great way to invest your money.
 Flippa is a great site for buyers as it has 1000s of listings.
 It is also an excellent choice for sellers as the marketplace lets you relist your project several times if it doesn’t get sold.
 Although Flippa is a perfect choice for buyers or sellers, it has several drawbacks.
 The biggest drawback is that the site has many annoying buyers that will either ask you stupid questions or waste your time.
-Sometimes, the buyers will bid on a project without having the knowledge of the website niche.
+Sometimes, the buyers will bid on a project without knowing the website niche.
 One more disadvantage of listing a website on Flippa is the number of projects.
 As several sites are available for sale on Flippa at a given time, a website may be lost in the crowd.

 If all your attempts to sell your blog, domain, SaaS, side project, or mobile app, etc on Flippa have failed or you are not able to find a good project or you’re annoyed with the marketplace, you can use the following Flippa alternatives:

 The Empire Flippers marketplace is at #726 on the INC 5000 list.
 It was founded in 2012.
 Unlike 1KProjects, this marketplace accepts listing only if your site is generating revenue.
 If your site is making money, you can list it on Empire Flippers by paying a listing fee of $297.
-Once your project is sold, you’ll have to pay 2% to 15% commission to Empire Flippers.
+Once your project is sold, you’ll have to pay a 2% to 15% commission to Empire Flippers.

 The Empire Flippers marketplace has a well-designed listing creator wizard tool.
 It displays vital details of the site such as revenue sources, 6/12 months or all-time revenue/traffic, etc on the listing page.
 The selling price of sites making $1000+ every month on Empire Flippers is high compared to other marketplaces.

 Process of selling or buying websites on Empire Flippers